 International Artists – Mammals

 PLEASE NOTE: International artists can enter up to eight images in these two categories only.

 MEET THE JUDGES

 Sophie is the editor of BBC Wildlife and works closely with many artists and illustrators.
-She says, “I was delighted to give one of last year’s winners a regular slot in the magazine.”
+Watch out for details of our new painting holidays.

 An internationally acclaimed wildlife artist, Chris is best known for his bird paintings.
 He is a leading member and secretary of the Society of Wildlife Artists